Alonso takes swipe at F1 legend in HUGE Hamilton claim

 F1 News

-Two-time Formula 1 world champion Fernando Alonso has claimed that his relationship with Lewis Hamilton as team-mates may not have broken down quite so easily, had Ron Dennis not have been McLaren boss at that time.
+Two-time Formula 1 world champion Fernando Alonso has claimed that his relationship with Lewis Hamilton may not have exploded as spectacularly if someone other than Ron Dennis had been McLaren boss at that time.

-Spaniard Alonso joined the Woking-based outfit in 2007 off the back of two consecutive championship titles, and may have expected to be the number one driver over Hamilton, who was in his rookie season.
+Spaniard Alonso joined the Woking-based outfit in 2007 after winning the last two world championships and, seemingly, expected to be the favored driver over the rookie Hamilton.

 Despite this, Hamilton was seemingly granted equal opportunities to Alonso, and the pair were embroiled in a huge championship battle which ultimately resulted in them both finishing on the same amount of points, one point behind eventual champion Kimi Raikkonen.